handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-in-dynatrace/README.md

     app: db-service
 ```

 - We are using [Prometheus Java client](https://github.com/prometheus/client_java) to store and expose the metrics in Prometheus format.
-There is another popular package [Micrometer](https://micrometer.io/) which could serve similar purpose.
+There is another popular package [Micrometer](https://micrometer.io/) which could serve a similar purpose.
 However, we decided not to use it as it [lacks native support of dynamic label for gague](https://github.com/micrometer-metrics/micrometer/issues/535) (In Micrometer the term *Tag* is used, whereas in Prometheus *Label* is used).
-In our application we need to be able to dynamically add label to metrics based on subscribed tenant name, such as *CITY-SCOOTER*.
-Prometheus Java client supports **defining label name** and **adding lable value** at separate time.
+In our application, we need to be able to add a label to metrics dynamically based on the subscribed tenant name, such as *CITY-SCOOTER*.
+Prometheus Java client supports **defining label name** and **adding lable value** at a separate time.

 ```java
     static String LABEL_NAMES = "Tenant";